Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 4. Blockchain Cannot Go Back — Data is Immutable

-Data immutability has always been one of the biggest advantages of the blockchain.
-It is clear that multiple systems benefit from it including supply chain, financial systems and so on.
+Data immutability has always been one of the biggest disadvantages of the blockchain.
+It is clear that multiple systems benefit from it including supply chain, financial systems, and so on.
 However, if you take how networks work, you should understand that this immutability can only be present if the network nodes are distributed fairly.

 What I mean to say is that a blockchain network can be controlled by an entity if he owns 50% or more of the nodes — making it vulnerable.

 Another problem that it suffers from is the data once written cannot be removed.
 Every person on the earth has the right to privacy.
 However, if the same person utilizes a digital platform that runs on blockchain technology, then he will be unable to remove its trace from the system when he doesn’t want it there.
 In simple words, there is no way, he can remove his trace, leaving privacy rights into pieces.